PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI3.md

 # Assignments

-- [ ] Use the other XAI methods included in ```tf_explain``` and obtain saliency maps for the image of a cat.
+- [ ] Use any of the listed XAI methods included in ```tf_explain``` and obtain saliency maps for the image of a cat.
 Please upload your code and final images to Github.

 - [ ] Use any image and a corresponding imagenet class to explore what do neural networks see when they classify that image.
   - [ ] Go [here](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a) for a mapping of class labels to human descriptions